Glen Waverley railway station

-Glen Waverley railway station is a commuter railway station located in the suburb of Glen Waverley in the south-east of Melbourne, Victoria, Australia.
+Glen Waverley station is a railway station operated by Metro Trains Melbourne and the terminus of the Glen Waverley line, which is part of the Melbourne rail network.
+It serves the suburb of Glen Waverley in the south-east of Melbourne, Victoria, Australia.
 The station originally opened in 1930 as part of the line's extension from East Malvern.
 The station consists of a single island platform with two faces, that is connected to Kingsway via a ramp on the station's eastern end.

-Glen Waverley is the terminus of the Glen Waverley line, which is part of the Melbourne rail network.
 Additionally, the station is served by ten bus routes, including SmartBus route 902.
 The station is approximately 22 km or around a 35-minute train ride from Flinders Street station.

 Description

 Glen Waverley is located in the suburb of Glen Waverley.
 On the north side of the station is Railway Parade, on the south side of the station is Coleman Parade and Kingsway is to the east.
 The station is owned by VicTrack, a state government agency, and is operated by Metro Trains Melbourne.

 The length of the island platform is approximately 160 m, long enough for a Metro Trains 7-car High Capacity Metro Trains (HCMT).
 There is a single station building that primarily serves as a waiting room.

 The main car park at the station is located on Railway Parade, just north of the station.
 Although there are ramps, they do not fully comply with the Disability Discrimination Act of 1992 as the gradient of the ramps is steeper than the maximum of 1:14 allowed under the Act.